zebrunner/mcloud-appium/README.md

-## Ansible repository to setup infrastructure of running Appium tests on Android
+## Ansible script to setup infrastructure of running Appium tests on MCloud (Android)

 File `hosts` contains server addresses to setup